Insurance Consultant Jobs in USA with Visa Sponsorship

 Is the E-3 visa a realistic option for Australian insurance consultants?

 Yes, and it's often the better option.
-The E-3 has no lottery, a dedicated annual allocation of 10,500 visas that has never been fully used, and allows two-year renewable periods.
+The E-3 visa has no lottery, a dedicated annual allocation of 10,500 visas that has never been fully used, and allows two-year renewable periods.
 Insurance consulting roles with a defined degree requirement qualify as specialty occupations under E-3.
 The application is filed directly at a U.S. consulate in Australia, bypassing the USCIS petition process entirely.

 Will getting a state insurance license improve my sponsorship chances?